• Home

 High

-Alfalfa or the grass is obviously dominant over the other.
+Either the alfalfa or the grass is obviously dominant over the other.

 Contact in Canada ________________ Contact in the USA